pthu/sahd/source/miscellaneous/overview_deliverance.md

 <i>NIDOTTE</i> and <!-- NB Check stijl!!!-->
 helps to distinguish it.
 There is no entry for it in <i>THAT</i>. <i>NIDOTTE</i>
-also sees ‘separation’ as involved in some cases (nouns in 1 Samuel 4 and Obad 14; also the Daniel 4 BAram. occurrence).
+also sees ‘separation’ as involved in some cases (nouns in 1 Samuel 4 and Obad.
+14; also the Daniel 4 BAram. occurrence).

 <u>8. גאל.</u>